material-motion/material-motion/specifications/directors.md

       ...
     }

-**No Scheduler access**: Directors do not have direct access to a scheduler.
+**No access to the scheduler**: Directors do not have direct access to a scheduler.

-The primary goal of this restriction is to minimize the number of novel APIs the Director must interact with.
-A transaction is the preferred bridge between a Director and a scheduler.
+The primary goal of this restriction is to minimize the number of novel APIs a director must interact with.
+A transaction is the preferred bridge between a director and a scheduler.

-We may lift this restriction if there are strong technical reasons to do so.

 <p style="text-align:center"><tt>/MVP</tt></p>